dataluscorp/browser/testing/geckodriver/doc/Profiles.md

 Profiles
 ========

-geckodriver uses [profiles] to instrument Firefox’ behaviour.
+geckodriver uses [profiles] to instrument Datalus’ behaviour.
 The user will usually rely on geckodriver to generate a temporary, throwaway profile.
 These profiles are deleted when the WebDriver session expires.